MicroEJ/docs/Tutorials/gettingstarted/Step10.rst

    ej.microui.display.Font.getFont().
 To be displayed, these fonts have to be converted at build-time from their source format to the display raw format by the font generator tool.
--  Fonts, just like images, must be declared in a ``*.fonts.list`` file
+-  Fonts, just like images, must be declared in a ``*.fonts.list`` file.

 Creating a font
 ---------------

--  To create a font, go to the package you want to store your fonts in, Normally `Resources`-> `fonts`
+-  To create a font, go to the package you want to store your fonts in, normally :guilabel:`Resources`> :guilabel:`fonts`.
--  Then **Right-Click->New->Other->MicroEJ->MicroEJ Font**
+-  Then :guilabel:`Right-Click` > :guilabel:`New` > :guilabel:`Other`> :guilabel:`MicroEJ` > :guilabel:`MicroEJ Font`:

 .. image:: images/microejfont.png
     :align: center

--  Then, select the name of the font
+-  Then, select the name of the font:

 .. image:: images/fontname.png
     :align: center

-- After that, the following window should open
+- Click on :guilabel:`Finish`, the following window should open:

 .. image:: images/fonteditor.png
     :align: center

 .. note::
- It is important to have the font that you want installed on your system already
+ It is important to have the font that you want installed on your system already.

-- To choose what font you will use you click on **Import...** and the following should open
+- To choose what font you will use you click on :guilabel:`Import...` and the following should open:

 .. image:: images/importfonts1.png
     :align: center

-- Here you will click on **Next** and then select the font you want to use as shown below
+- Here you will click on :guilabel:`Next` and then select the font you want to use as shown below:

 .. image:: images/importfonts2.png
     :align: center

 .. note::

-   If you are using a latin based alphabet, just leave the settings as they are and click finish,Don't Forget to adjust the height and baseline of the font
+   If you are using a latin based alphabet, just leave the settings as they are and click :guilabel:`Finish`, don't Forget to adjust the height and baseline of the font.

-- Click finish and save the file.
-The font should be imported in the .ejf file
+- Click :guilabel:`Finish` and save the file.
+The font should be imported in the .ejf file.

-- Then just add the font to the \yourapp.font.list file
+- Then just add the font to a myapp.fonts.list file you'll create resources sources folder of your application:

    .. code::